Dry Eyes Bulldogs KCS

 - Severe Bulldog: KCS: <5 mm wetting/minute

-- CORNEA STAIN: first in order to detect if there an active corneal ulcer your vet will conduct a fluorescein staining of your bully cornea and then examine the stained area under a UV light source in a dark room.
+In order to detect if there is an active corneal ulcer, your vet will conduct a fluorescein staining of your bully’s cornea and then examine the stained area under a UV light source in a dark room.

-- IMMUNE SUPPRSUNTS: Dry eye medications are based on immune suppressant topical ophthalmic ointments or drops, like Cyclosporine and Tacrolimus.
+IMMUNE SUPPRESSANTS: Dry eye medications are based on immune suppressant topical ophthalmic ointments or drops, like Cyclosporine and Tacrolimus.

-- LUBIRENTS: I like ones that include hydronic acid they are often adequate for early-stage Bulldog KCS
+LUBRICANTS: I like ones that include hydronic acid.
+They are often adequate for early-stage Bulldog KCS.

-Dr. Kraemer’s V4B Dry Eyes Bulldogs KCS RULE OF THUMB
+Dr. Kraemer’s Bulldog & French Bulldog Dry Eye RULE OF THUMB

-To prevent the deterioration of your bulldog cornea, to avoid vision loss and to manage discomfort treatment must be applied every day for the rest of your bulldog life.
+To prevent the deterioration of your bulldog’s cornea, avoid vision loss, and manage discomfort, treatment must be applied every day for the rest of your bulldog’s life.